BOARD OF DIRECTORS

 The treasurer’s main responsibility is to ensure the financial viability of the pool.
 This requires working with the Executive Committee on the annual budget and maintaining proper financial records.
 The Treasurer presents the year’s financial report at the Annual General Meeting.

-The Vice-President of Public Affairs is responsible for building relationships with the city, the NAA, Hydro Quebec, etc and will help acquire funds from the government, therefore will attend all external meetings as needed.
+The External Affairs and Special Projects consultant is responsible for helping build relationships with the city, the NAA, Hydro Quebec, etc and will help acquire funds from the government, therefore will attend all external meetings as needed.